Howard Pepper 1918

 I stuck the handle of my pole in the mud and rushed over.
 Dad’s fishing pole was nearly bent in half.
 He was struggling to adjust the drag on the reel so the fish could run out.

-He yelled, “Jack, come over and help me!”
+He yelled, “Jack, come over!
+Help me!”

-In turn, Jack yelled, “Bob, come grab my pole!”
+Jack yelled, “Bob, grab my pole!”

 “Damn, it’s like pulling a truck out of mud,” he said.

-I handed Jack’s fishing pole back to him.
+I handed Jack’s rod back to him.

 Jack said, “We should have brought a bigger scale.”